 The shootings shocked the nation and escalated protests across the country.
 Kent State immediately closed.
 Many colleges and universities cancelled classes for the remainder of the academic year.
 Neil Young’s even wrote a song, “Ohio,” commemorated the mass shootings.

 Why did members of the Guard shoot into a crowd of unarmed students?

 The Guardsmen later testified they fired because they were in fear of their lives.
 They felt the demonstrators were advancing on them and fired in self-defense.
 The multiple federal criminal and civil trials that followed agreed with the position of the Guardsmen.

 Many experts however found the Guard responsible and agreed with the conclusion of the 1970 Scranton Commission Report.
 “The indiscriminate firing of rifles into a crowd of unarmed students and the deaths that followed were unnecessary, unwarranted, and inexcusable.”

 Anti-war protests finally drew to an end when President Nixon, withdrew U.S. soldiers from Vietnam in 1973.
 Seven years later an out-of-court settlement provided $675,000 to the wounded students and the parents of the dead, paid for by the State of Ohio.
 The statement signed by members of the Ohio National Guard was a declaration of sincere regret, not an apology, or an admission of wrongdoing.

 Almost 50 years later, our nation remains of the razors edge of peaceful demonstrations that to often lead to senseless violence.

-If you found this blog post interesting, please SHARE.
+If you found this blog post interesting, please SHARE below.
 For more by author Paul Andrews, click on BOOKS in the main menu.